Motion-Informatics/Student-Backend-Task-PDT/README.md

 - **Use Any Tools You Need:**
   You are welcome to use any tools that help you complete the task, including AI tools, database visualization helpers, or any other resources that make your work easier and more effective.

-Your attention to these details will make your work stand out and ensure it’s easy to review
+Your attention to these details will make your work stand out and ensure it’s easy to review and maintain.

 ---